Vuk-Luzanin/Efficient_DB_Search_with_B-Tree/README.md

 - **B-tree indexing** for efficient searching.
 - **Multiple table support** for querying and combining data from different tables.
 - **Optimized performance** for large datasets, minimizing the time complexity of queries.
-- **Simple and easy-to-understand implementation** for educational purposes.

 ## ⚙️ How It Works